Less is More: High-value Data Selection for Visual Instruction Tuning: Introduction

 \section{Introduction}

-The advent of large language models~(LLMs)~\cite{Brown2020LanguageMA,Ouyang2022TrainingLM,Touvron2023LLaMAOA,zhao2023survey} has marked significant advancements in the field of natural language processing~(NLP).
-These models have transcended the boundaries of conventional NLP tasks, exhibiting excellent capabilities in knowledge utilization, complex reasoning, and instruction following.
-However, due to their unimodal nature, LLMs are confined to processing textual information, thus limiting their applications in real-world scenarios.
+The advent of large language models~(LLMs)~\citep{Brown2020LanguageMA,Ouyang2022TrainingLM,Touvron2023LLaMAOA,zhao2023survey} has marked significant advancements in the field of artificial intelligence~(AI), exhibiting excellent capabilities in human instruction following, world knowledge utilization, and complex reasoning.
+A surge of recent studies~\citep{Zhu2023MiniGPT4EV,Liu2023VisualIT,Dai2023InstructBLIPTG,liu2023improved} equip LLMs with the vision encoder to empower the capability of processing visual information.
+Through vision-language alignment pre-training and visual instruction tuning, \emph{Large Vision Language Models~(LVLMs)} are created to extend the application of LLMs into multimodal tasks and scenarios.

-A number of recent studies~\cite{Zhu2023MiniGPT4EV,Liu2023VisualIT,Dai2023InstructBLIPTG,liu2023improved} have attempted to equip LLMs with the capability to process visual information, leading to the creation of \emph{multimodal LLMs~(MLLMs)}\footnote{In this work, we mainly study the MLLMs specially for processing visual information.
-Note that our approach is also general to the MLLMs for other modals, \eg speech.}.
-Technically speaking, to build a MLLM based on a LLM, a typical process often involves three basic steps: (1) integrating a well-trained visual encoder into the LLM; (2) performing cross-modal alignment through pre-training on large-scale image-text pairs; (3) fine-tuning MLLMs on visual instructions.
-In this way, visual instruction tuning~\cite{Liu2023VisualIT,Dai2023InstructBLIPTG} is the key technique for building the MLLM since it can greatly improves the MLLM's instruction-following capability on various vision-related tasks.

-Therefore, the construction of visual instruction datasets is very crucial for MLLMs.
-Typically, a visual instruction comprises an image, a textual task instruction related to the image, and the corresponding textual output.
-There are two widely used ways to construct visual instructions: synthesizing instructions based on LLMs~\cite{Liu2023VisualIT} or transforming existing vision-language datasets into visual instructions~\cite{Dai2023InstructBLIPTG,liu2023improved}.
-To achieve better performance, existing MLLMs generally combine a mixture of visual instructions from different domains or tasks, to compose a large-scale visual instruction dataset for training.
-The MLLMs fine-tuned on these mixtures of visual instructions have shown remarkable performance on massive downstream multimodal benchmarks.
-However, such a mixture of instructions may also introduce significant data redundancy, leading to increased training costs and potentially degraded model performance.
+Visual instruction tuning~\citep{Liu2023VisualIT,Dai2023InstructBLIPTG} is the key technique for improving the task generalization and instruction following capabilities of LVLMs, which relies on a set of visual instructions for fine-tuning.
+Therefore, the construction of visual instruction datasets is very crucial for LVLMs.
+Typically, there are two widely used ways to construct visual instructions: synthesizing instructions based on LLMs~\citep{Liu2023VisualIT} or transforming existing vision-language datasets into visual instructions~\citep{Dai2023InstructBLIPTG,liu2023improved}.
+To achieve better performance, existing LVLMs generally combine a mixture of visual instructions from different domains or tasks, to compose a large-scale visual instruction dataset.
+The LVLMs fine-tuned on these mixtures of visual instructions have shown remarkable performance on massive downstream multimodal benchmarks.